 PowerPivot for SharePoint is a collection of middle-tier and backend services that provide PowerPivot data access in a SharePoint 2010 farm.
-If your organization uses the client application, PowerPivot for Excel, to create workbooks that contain analytical data, you must have PowerPivot for SharePoint to access that data in a server environment.
+If your organization uses the client application, PowerPivot for Excel 2010, to create workbooks that contain analytical data, you must have PowerPivot for SharePoint to access that data in a server environment.
+This topic walks you through the basic installation process and it links you additional topics to help you configure PowerPivot.

 Step 1: Install PowerPivot for SharePoint